Deivu/Kashima/README.md

 ##--- Misc Commands ---##

-ping --- Shows Kashima's Latency to the Discord Server, Message and API wise. about --- Shows what Kashima is made of.
+help --- Shows help about kashima as well as the commands for Kashima ping --- Shows Kashima's Latency to the Discord Server, Message and API wise. about --- Shows what Kashima is made of.
 Her version, framework and owners status --- Shows some stats about Kashima, her uptime, server count and user count.